huy/lucene-notes/index.md

 Lucene index follows single writer multiple reader paradigm.
 The active segment is segment currently used by the writer.
 Everytime the writer attempts to add/remove document, a new segment is created using the most recent default codec.

 The reason behind such design is to support incremental indexing with concurrent access.
 Its clever design means when searching is still in progress we can safely add/remove document without expensive synchronization.
-Because the search only sees the index at the point time of it was opened.
+Because the search always sees the index at a point time of it was opened.